Code-Institute-Submissions/Milestone-project-106/README.md

 ##UX

 ###User stories

+User stories by roles
+This website will be used by people who are likely to have following roles:
+A site owner – Shell fleet solution management team
+A potential site visitor 1 – truck driver who has an international route (within Europe).
+A potential site visitor 2 – fleet manager of a logistics company that needs more information about LNG network in Europe.
+A potential site visitor 3 – anyone who wants to learn more about LNG network in Europe.

 As a site owner:

 a.
 I need to provide the latest information about the LNG stations location,